Herbie001/random-string-generator/README.md

 as a .txt file.
 If the user would like, they may also clear the database to generate different strings.

-## How to compile and run the program
+## How to run the program
-You are able to download, fork or clone the repository on your own machine.
+First, download, fork or clone the repository on your own machine.
-Afterwards, make your way to the directory on your machine, start up your IDE.
+Afterwards, start up your IDE and make your way to the directory on your machine.
 While in the random-string-generator directory, run 'node server.js' in terminal, then go to the url specified.
 After reaching the web application, select one of the four tabs, enter a desired length, and click generate.

 ## Back End Implementation